 Victory margins were low in most seats, under 10% in 33 seats out of 59.
 The conventional bar for a close election is usually placed at less than 5% of difference between the winner and the runner up.

 A comparison of the distribution of victory margins in 2013 and 2018 reveals however that there were more close elections in 2013 (23) than in 2018 (15).
 This further indicates that this election was highly polarised and that parties performed strongly wherever they won.

 Another measure of competitiveness of parties – strike rates – indicate further the difference in performance between the Left and the BJP.
-The BJP won 70% of the seats it contested, against 29 for the CPI(M).
-The IPFT did even better, since it won 8 of the 9 seats it contested.
+The BJP won 70% of the seats it contested, against 29% for the CPI(M).
+The IPFT did even better, since it won 8 of the 9 seats it contested, that is 89%.

 An assembly of newcomers

 In most Indian states, there is a high turnover of elected representatives, be it in competitive multi-party states, such as Uttar Pradesh, or in stable bipolar states, dominated by a single party over time, like Gujarat.
 Under the Left regime, there was a great deal of stability and continuity.
 Under the CPI(M) rule, most sitting MLAs traditionally contested again and, given the dominant position of the party, got to be re-elected.
 The 43 sitting CP(M) MLAs who contested in 2018 had served on average more than three consecutive terms, which is remarkably stable.